“Don’t trust your feelings.” I bet you’ve been told that once or twice. And it’s a useful bit of advice. At least up to a point.

 Feelings and Deeper Reality

 Just imagine the emotional chaos that must have been winging around in the hearts of Jesus’ disciples after His crucifixion but before His resurrection.
-They must have been experiencing a great deal of emotional distress.
+Talk about emotional distress!

 Emotions Enrich Life